HHS-AHRQ/MEPS/Quick_Reference_Guides/meps_variables.md

 ### Source of Payment Keys

-To complete variable name in the '[Utilization and Expenditure Variables](#utilization-and-expenditure-variables)' table, replace **\* with a particular source of payment category as identified in the following tables:
+To complete variable name in the '[Utilization and Expenditure Variables](#utilization-and-expenditure-variables)' table above, replace **\* with a particular source of payment category as identified in the following tables:

 ![sop category cheat sheet](../_images/qrg_sop_categories.png)